VanessaEvo/HTTPChecker/README.md

 Saved result will be like this :
 ![alt text](https://github.com/VanessaEvo/HTTPChecker/blob/main/result.PNG?raw=true)

-probably not useful but I just want to make it..
+Probably not useful but I just want to make it..

 Cheers.
 ./EOF